 Adult-supervised but youth-run, YAI seeks to educate and inspire a generation vulnerable to a disease they often know little about.
 Most participants did not grow up during the AIDS crisis of the 1980s, when Americans were dying of the disease at alarming rates.
 However, the rate of young people diagnosed with HIV is rising, particularly among young black men who have sex with men.

-2013 marks the Youth Action Insititute’s 9th year; help us make it the best one yet!
+2014 marks the Youth Action Institute’s 10th year… We’ve had an amazing decade so far; help us make this year the best one yet!

 All applicants that are invited to attend the conference are required to raise $600 to help defer costs.
 This is also a good way for participants to get into the community and get a feel for the obstacles and possible setbacks that might occur when planning their summer project.
 Fundraising is a key skill for activists of all ages to learn and improve upon; get a jump-start on your training with creative pre-summit fundraising ideas!

 As a participant you will be asked to partner with an AIDS Service Organization (ASO), community-based organization, religious institution, youth group, LGBTQ group, school or other entity to carry out a grassroots organizing project that will be carried out during summer/fall 2014 and may be continued after.
 Organizing projects should link youth priority issues, C2EA demands (treatment, research, prevention, housing & respect), pressing local needs and/or development of grassroots networks.
 We encourage participants to develop a project that is particularly relevant to your community surrounding HIV & AIDS.